Create Distinct filters for Power Apps galleries

 distinct(Connectors.'Release Tag', 'Release Tag').Result

 However this doesn’t work.
-The dropdown will remain empty.
+The dropdown will remain empty as we can see in the screenshot below.

-Note that when you set a collection to hold the result that you will get a better working filter.
+Note that when you set a collection to hold the data, you may get a better working filter.

-So in my case I’m going to set a collection called colFilter using the follownig line of code in my app startup.
+So in my case I’m going to set a collection called colFilter using the following line of code in my app start-up.
+In this case we only need to construct the list of available options once, hence the app OnStart is a good place to create this collection.

 Collect(colFilter, Distinct(Connectors.'Release Tag','Release Tag').Result)

-You could also do this within the screens’ OnVisible configuration or maybe in a timer if you want your dropdowns to update on a regular basis.
+You could also do this within the screen’s OnVisible configuration or maybe in a timer if you want your dropdowns to update on a regular basis.
+Or maybe even in an OnChange even if your data is flexible.
+It all depends on the details what is the best option for you.

 Distinct filters in Power Apps